Introduction

 Lifecycle

-- an issuance phase, where KCC20 and KCC20Minter are spent together and each checks its side of the rules
+A, whileCbinds itself toA - an issuance phase, where KCC20 and KCC20Minter are spent together and each checks its side of the rules

 The intended lifecycle is:

-init. - In the same transaction, create:
+Cthroughinit. - In the same asset genesis transaction, create:

 - a KCC20 minter branch with amount